Circle-Circuits/motherboard/docs/3_Get_the_parts.md

 LED vs no clipping make not much difference.
 No need for 3 way switch.

+You may notice a huge volume drop with some Germanium diodes.
+If you're unsure, you can use 2 3 pins sockets to be able to try out different diodes. (insert picture of universal muff).

 C14 and C17 can be both 47n, both 0.1u or 0.1u and 10n.

 ## Enclosure